Stone Creek Ranch

 Stone Creek Ranch is a gated community located in the western parts of Delray Beach, Florida, straddling the city's border with Boca Raton.
-The community of 37 homes is often featured in luxury magazines and is known for the notability of its residents.
-The community is developed by Kenco Communities, a luxury real estate developer in South Florida.
+The community of 37 homes, each with a minimum acreage of 2.5 acres, is often featured in luxury magazines and is known for the notability of its residents.
+The community was developed by Kenco Communities, a luxury real estate developer in South Florida, though renovations and new home have come from other companies and firms.